gitperp/csvtoexcel/README.md

 * delimiter   Field delimiter in csv file.
               Default is comma
-* format      Indicates whether or not there is a format line in the input file 0=False, 1= True Data type per column.
-Ex generic;int;float;generic If there is a format line in the input file, it must be the first line The valid types are generic, int and float, and 0.00, 0.000, 0.0000, 0.00000, 0.000000, 0.0000000, 0.00000000 Formats are validated.
+* format      Indicates whether or not there is a format line in the input file 0=False, 1= True

+              Data type per column.
+Ex generic;int;float;generic

+              If there is a format line in the input file, it must be the first line.

+              The valid types are generic, int and float, and 0.00, 0.000, 0.0000, 0.00000, 0.000000, 0.0000000, 0.00000000

+              Formats are validated.
 Any invalid format is printed to standard output, and the program exits.

               Default is 0 (false)
 * title       Indicates whether or not there is a header line in the input file 0=False, 1= True If there is a header line in the input file it must be the line after any format line.